anishgoel1/witten_entropy/README.md

 `text_entropy.py` calculates the information entropy of any text

 `conditional_entropy.py` calculates the conditional entropy, joint entropy, and mutual information for a probability matrix.
-An example inspired from `Sec 2.2` is provided.
+An example inspired from `Sec 2.2` is provided